enkidevs/curriculum/web/html/web-introduction/html-defined.md

 **HTML** or **Hypertext Markup Language** is an essential building block of every web page.

-**HTML**'s primary purpose is to describe content.
-Which means to display text, labels, lists, to insert photos and other media, to create hyperlinks, buttons, and containers.
+**HTML**'s primary purpose is to list the content used in the web page.
+HTML will display text, labels, lists, insert photos and other media, create hyperlinks, buttons, and containers.
 This is all done with appropriate **HTML** elements.
 Additionally, each **HTML** element can be used to separate content into sections.
-On the other hand, you can also nest **HTML** elements with one another for a better and more clear representation.
+You can also nest **HTML** elements with one another for better control over the page layouts and content.

-On the other hand, **HTML** is not good for creating animations, database storage, math expressions, responsive layouts, etc...
+**HTML** is not good for creating animations, managing responsive layouts, etc...

-All in all, **HTML** elements are used to create and section content for a web page, or a web-based application.

 ---
 ## Practice